Leo-Simpson/c-lasso/paper/paper.md

 Finally, those problems are solved using the method `solve` which computes everything.

-### Solve the optimization problem
-One can solve the corresponding c-lasso problem instance using the method solve.

 ### Visualize the result

 One can, before or after having solve the problem, plot the main caracteristics of the problem solved and of its solution: